Distributed Distance Sensitivity Oracles: Algorithms for Distance Sensitivity Oracles

-In the DSO problem, we need to preprocess an input graph $G=(V,E)$ so that we can answer query $d(x,y,e)$ for any pair of vertices $x,y \in V$, edge $e \in E$ to be avoided.
-We present algorithms for directed weighted graphs, though they trivially also apply to undirected or unweighted graphs.

-We briefly discuss answering queries with no preprocessing in \ref{sec:dsonopre}.
-We present two algorithms that utilize preprocessing to improve query rounds in Sections~\ref{sec:dsoquery} and~\ref{sec:dsopre}.
-We complement these algorithms with lower bounds in Section~\ref{sec:dsolb}.
+We now present our DSO algorithms for directed weighted graphs.
+They also trivially apply to undirected or unweighted graphs.
+We first consider answering DSO queries with no preprocessing in Section~\ref{sec:dso:nopre}.
+We then present two algorithms that utilize preprocessing to improve query rounds in Sections~\ref{sec:dso:algquery} and~\ref{sec:dso:algpre}.